Interpersonal Skills: Definition and Strong Interpersonal Skills List

 Interpersonal Skills (Definition) are the qualities and abilities to work effectively with others.
-In the business world, when we talk about interpersonal skills, most often, we are referring to “soft skills.”
+In business, when we talk about good interpersonal skills, most often, we are referring to “soft skills.”
 (This is the opposite of technical skills.)
-These include communication skills, the ability to work with others, and conflict resolution skills.
-When we teach our High Impact Leaders course or our Creating a Team Culture team building activity, step one in building a team culture is to improve the interpersonal skills between and among the team members.
+These include communication skills, the ability to work with others, social skills, and conflict resolution skills.

-Keep in mind that the term “interpersonal skills” can cover a lot of territory.
-To show the different types of “soft skills”, we have broken these skills into different categories.
+Keep in mind that the term “interpersonal skills” can cover a lot of ground.
+To show the different types of “soft skills”, we have broken these important skills into different categories.
 Interpersonal Skills is just a single category of soft skill.
 The other categories are Leadership Skills, Management Skills, and Supervisory Skills.
-If you look at job placement websites or resume websites, they will sometimes lump all of these different types of soft skills together.
-There is nothing wrong with doing this, but it can just become very confusing.
-So, if you look at our list of interpersonal skills below and something is missing, try one of the other soft-skills list.

 Emotional Intelligence has become a kind of “buzzword” in the business world.
 (Personally, I believe that people create words and terms like this to show colleagues how smart they are, but I digress.)
-Basically, this term is used to describe how well a person expresses and controls his/her emotions when dealing with others.
+Basically, this term describes how well a person expresses and controls emotions when dealing with others.
 So, in effect, this term really encompasses all of the other interpersonal skills.

 One of the most important interpersonal skills is the ability to communicate effectively with others.
-This skill covers a lot of ground as well, though.
+This interpersonal communication covers a lot of ground.
 In some cases, when we describe communication skills, we are referring to the ability to speak confidently in one-on-one situations.
-In others, we might be referring to presentation skills.
-Still, in other situations, communication skills might refer to the ability to listen to others and get coworkers to open up.
+In others, we might be referring to public speaking or presentation skills.
+Still, in other situations, communication skills might refer to active listening with others and getting coworkers to open up.
 Leaders also exhibit nonverbal communication like enthusiasm and attitude.

-Responsibility is the ability to accountable for your actions.
-In addition, the term also refers to the ability to act independently and make decisions without having to ask for authorization.
+Responsibility is the ability to account for your actions.
+The term also refers to the ability to act independently and make decisions without having to ask for authorization.
 At work, this term often refers to people who make sure that the job is completed to the highest standard.
 This term applies even more when the person is taking on a new role or job function.

-Assertiveness is the interpersonal skill that allows a person to speak up and communicate with authority.
-We all have those situations where we have the ability to do something or say something and then we hesitate.
-Later we will kick ourselves saying, “I should have said something” or “I should have done something!”
+The interpersonal skill assertiveness allows a person to speak up and communicate with authority.
+We all have those situations where we have the ability to do something or say something but hesitate.
+Then, later we will kick ourselves saying, “I should have said something” or “I should have done something!”
 The more self-confident a person is the more likely he or she will have fewer of these instances.
 By the way, body language is an important skill dealing with self-confidence as well.
 A confident person will maintain eye contact during communication.

-Out of all of the interpersonal skills that employers look for and that leaders look for in their team members, dependability is one of the most sought after.
-Great teamwork depends on a high dependability among team members.
-One of the most frustrating things for a leader is to have a person on the team who is highly qualified but who lets the team down.
+On the list of interpersonal skills, employers and managers often put dependability at the top.
+Great teamwork depends on high dependability among team members.
+One of the most frustrating things for a leader is to have a highly qualified team member who lets the team down.

-It doesn’t matter how skilled we are at dealing with people, eventually we will get involved in a conflict.
+It doesn’t matter how skilled we are at dealing with people, eventually, we will get involved in a conflict.
 So, a person’s ability to respond effectively to conflicts is an important interpersonal skill.
-When coworkers experience a conflict, human nature is to get angry and respond in kind when another person gets angry at us.
+When coworkers experience a conflict, human nature is to get angry and respond in kind.
 However, a person who is angry will rarely think logically.
-So, people have good conflict resolution skills, they will often reduce emotional tension so that a solution to the conflict is more likely.
+So, people who have good conflict management skills will often reduce emotional tension during communication.
+That way, a solution to the conflict is more likely.

-Flexibility is the skill that allows a person to adapt quickly to changing circumstances.
-Flexibility has always been and important interpersonal skill.
-However, as technology improves at a faster and faster rate each year, flexibility has become more important over time.
+Flexibility allows a person to adapt quickly to changing circumstances.
+This skill has always been an important interpersonal skill.
+However, as technology improves at a faster and faster rate each year, flexibility has become more important.
 If you really want to be appreciated by your employer or customers, focus on improving your ability to adapt to change.

-Empathy is the people skill that allows us to build rapport with and share the feeling of other people.
+Empathy is a key skill that allows us to build rapport with and share the feelings of others.
 Sadly, in today’s world, many people are pretty self-centered.
 So, a person who can show empathy and build rapport with coworkers and customers is welcome in any team.

 Why Are Interpersonal Skills So Important?

 One of the things that we teach our kids is that Knowledge is Power!
 However, that is only half true.
 Knowledge is important, but knowledge by itself is pretty worthless.
 It is not until a person is able to take that knowledge and put it into practice that the knowledge becomes power.
 (Just as an aside, good relationships tend to be more important if you want to get ahead.)
 When someone graduates from school, we all make the assumption that the person has accumulated knowledge.

 So, since we have made that assumption, we will often look for other qualities to judge the person’s competence.
 For instance, we look for a positive attitude.
 Interestingly, a high level of key interpersonal skills actually leads to a more positive attitude.
 I will give a few examples below.

 I recently started interviewing candidates for website managers for my company.
 First, I created an impactful job description.
 Each of the candidates filled out a job application and sent over a resume.
 (Some included a cover letter.)
 We even had them take a competency test.
-Out of the 100 or so people who applied for the job, fewer than 10 scored either “highly proficient” or “expert” on the test.
+Over 100 people applied for the job.
+However, fewer than 10 scored either “highly proficient” or “expert” on the test.
 This made the interview process much easier.

 I asked each candidate to schedule an interview.
 We had five that responded right away.
-I spend a week interviewing candidates.
+I spent a week interviewing candidates.
 Based on their expertise, I would be willing to hire any of the five people who interviewed.
-However, one showed up five minutes late, and during the interview, I had to keep asking him to repeat himself because I couldn’t understand what he was saying.
+However, one showed up five minutes late.
+(Dependability.)
+Then, during the interview, I had to keep asking him to repeat himself.
+I often couldn’t understand what he was saying.
 (Self-Confidence.)

 Another was very chatty with my assistant, but I had to pull information from him during the interview.
 (Assertiveness.)
 One called to schedule an interview but caught my assistant away from her desk and away from my calendar.
-She asked him to call us later to setup an appointment, but he never did.
+She asked him to call us later to set up an appointment.
+He never did.
 (Flexibility and Responsibility.)

 So my choice was really easy.
 I just compared the two remaining candidates side-by-side in each of the interpersonal skills areas above.
 The decision was actually pretty easy.
-My point is that either consciously or subconsciously, employers are doing the exact same thing that I did when they choose candidates.
-If you want to be able to demand a higher salary, show the interviewer that you have and use these interpersonal skills.
+My point is that either consciously or subconsciously, hiring managers are doing this when they choose candidates.
+If you want to demand a higher salary, show the interviewer that you have and use these interpersonal skills.

 I had an unbelievable ordeal this week at my office.
 I can’t remember the last time that I was so frustrated.
 My assistant and our video producer were complaining about the internet speeds of our WIFI.
 So, about 3:30 in the afternoon, I called our internet service provider.
 I asked if I could upgrade my internet service.
 The technician told me that to get to the next tier of service, my monthly fee would go up over 80% (almost double).
 That didn’t seem reasonable, so I said that I would think about it.

 Obviously, I went to the internet to look for options.
-A competitor of my provider was offering a comparable service for about what I was paying now.
-Interestingly, though, my service provider was advertising a similar price.
+I found a company with a comparable service for about the price.
+Interestingly, though, my service provider had the same price in their ad.
 So, I dialed the number in the ad.
 I got a different department.
 The person who answered told me that the advertised price was only for new customers.
 So, I asked to cancel my service.
 That was a different department.
-I was placed on hold.
+She placed me on hold.

-The point is that the first two representatives who were low-skilled in the interpersonal skill areas made me want to go to a competitor.
-If I had done that, I likely would have never returned as a customer to the company.
+The first two representatives had low interpersonal skills.
+They made me want to go to a competitor.
+If I had done that, the company would have lost a customer.
 The last person, made me feel important to the company.
 Her interpersonal skills likely saved about $24,000 in revenue for the company.

-Although we will cover Leadership, Managerial Skills and Supervisory Skills in future posts, the basic Interpersonal Skills are critical to morale in the workplace.
+We often focus on developing Leadership, Managerial, and Supervisory Skills.
+However, basic Interpersonal Skills are critical to morale in the workplace.
 According to an article on The Balance Careers addressing the top 10 reasons why people quit their jobs, four of the reasons correspond to interpersonal skills.